Does Credit Karma Report to Credit Bureaus

 Does Credit Karma Report to Credit Bureaus?

-No, Credit Karma does not report information to the credit bureaus.
-It's a one-way street: Credit Karma pulls your data from TransUnion and Equifax to show you your credit scores and reports.
-Your activity on the Credit Karma site itself does not affect your credit files.
+No, Credit Karma does not report information to credit bureaus.
+It is a monitoring service that pulls your data from TransUnion and Equifax to show you your credit reports.
+Your lenders and creditors are the ones who report the financial activity that ultimately appears on Credit Karma.

-While Credit Karma doesn't report, your creditors do.
-Here are common events that trigger reports to the bureaus:
+While Credit Karma itself doesn't report, your lenders do.
+Here are the common events that trigger them to send updates to the credit bureaus:

-• Lenders report your balance and payment status to bureaus after your monthly statement closing date.
+• Statement Closing Date: Lenders report your balance and payment status monthly, usually around your statement closing date.

-• A payment is typically reported as late only after it becomes 30 or more days past due.
+• Late Payments: A payment is reported as late only after it is 30 or more days past its due date.

-• Opening a new credit card or loan account is reported, often including a hard inquiry.
+• New Accounts: Opening a new credit card or loan is reported, creating a new tradeline on your credit report.

 Who Does Credit Karma Report Credit Information to?

-Credit Karma does not report information to any credit bureaus; instead, it pulls your credit information from two of the three major bureaus:
+Credit Karma does not report information to any credit bureaus; instead, it provides you with your credit scores and reports from two of the three major bureaus:

 More: